penalte/OpenWrt-ICE-T/README.md

 Initially developed to **simplify ISP configurations for Portugal-based ISPs**, ICE-T has evolved into a **versatile, modular solution** that supports multiple ISPs worldwide.
 With **a structured, menu-driven CLI**, it caters to both novice users and advanced administrators, ensuring seamless configuration, security, and performance enhancements.

 ## 🚀 Features
-✔ **Automated ISP Configuration** – Pre-configured profiles for major ISPs (Vodafone, MEO, NOS, Digi, and more).
+✔ **Automated ISP Configuration** – Pre-configured profiles for ISPs (Vodafone, MEO, NOS, Digi, and more).
 ✔ **Performance & Security Enhancements** – Optimized routing, QoS, DNS filtering, and firewall tweaks.
 ✔ **Advanced Network Tools** – Troubleshooting utilities for connectivity and diagnostics.
 ✔ **Interactive CLI** – Menu-based interface for streamlined configuration.